pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/65_Others.md

 This data-type can be used to manage custom URL slugs for data objects, you can add as many fields of this type to a class as you want.
 Pimcore then cares automatically about the routing and calls the configured controller/action if a slug matches.

-Slugs are validated against [`FILTER_VALIDATE_URL`](https://www.php.net/manual/en/filter.filters.validate.php) and you could use the [Symfony String component's slugger](https://symfony.com/doc/current/components/string.html#slugger) to generate them
+You could use the [Symfony String component's slugger](https://symfony.com/doc/current/components/string.html#slugger) to generate the slugs.

 ### Example